 Step 2.
 Add the flocculant

-The flocculant is selectively adsorbed on the surface of target minerals and meanwhile connects with other mineral particles to form larger, loose and porous flocs, which settles in the pulp.
+The flocculant is selectively adsorbed on the surface of target minerals and meanwhile connects with other mineral particles to form larger, loose, and porous flocs, which settle in the pulp.

 Step 3.
 Stir the ore pulp

 When stirring the ore pulp, please pay attention to the following points.
-Stirring is generally conducted in different stages with quick stirring first to fully disperse the reagents, and then full stirring to facilitate the selective flocculation of minerals; The ore pulp should be diluted to facilitate the cleanness of flocculant and reduce the adhesion of other minerals; The flocs should not be too large in case that the impurities are entrained.
+Stirring is generally conducted in different stages with quick stirring first to fully disperse the reagents and then full stirring to facilitate the selective flocculation of minerals.
+The ore pulp should be diluted to facilitate the cleanness of flocculant and reduce the adhesion of other minerals.
+The flocs should not be too large in case the impurities are entrained.

 Step 4.
 Settlement and separation

 When the flocs reach a certain size, settlement and separation shall be carried out.
 Pay attention to the time and speed of settlement.